w3champions/website/README.md

 1) Clone (and fork) the [w3champions/website-backend](https://github.com/w3champions/website-backend)
 2) Follow the [setup instructions](https://github.com/w3champions/website-backend#readme) and spin up your local website backend api server
 3) Run the project (F5) in Visual Studio.
 This usually opens a browser window with blank page.
-Copy the URL of the page (eg. https://localhost:44336/).
+Copy the URL of the page (eg. https://localhost:44336/)
-4) Change the `BASE_URL` in the environment configuration [/public/env.js#L4](./public/env.js#L4) to your desired URL.
+4) Change the `BASE_URL` in the environment configuration [/public/env.js#L4](./public/env.js#L4) to your desired URL

 ### Authenticating as Admin

+Granting yourself admin permissions consists of two steps:

+#### Granting API admin scope (JWT manipulation)

+Permission is validated using a JWT, to intercept the process you can skip the JWT validation and return a valid `W3CUserAuthenticationDto` object which grants you `IsAdmin` rights.

 Open the file [`W3ChampionsStatisticService/WebApi/ActionFilters/W3CAuthenticationService.cs`](https://github.com/w3champions/website-backend/blob/master/W3ChampionsStatisticService/WebApi/ActionFilters/W3CAuthenticationService.cs) and just return an object which contains your battletag and `IsAdmin = true` like